mvandenhull26/mvandenhull-project1/Troubleshooting OPAC .md

 ## Conclusion

 After all of this my cataloging part of the website started to work!
 I then (very excitedly) entered several books, and was very happy.
-I wish you luch in troubleshooting!
+I wish you luck in troubleshooting!

-After all of this, my cataloging part of the website started to work!
-I then entered several books, and was very happy.